cataopriscila/fruithorti/README.md

 ## Troubleshooting

-If you have any trouble fetching URL from the given API, please copy the fruithorti-api repository to serve this app!
+If you have any trouble fetching URL from the given API, please copy the fruithorti-api repository at [Link text Here](https://github.com/cataopriscila/fruithorti-api) to serve this app!

 ### Hope you enjoy it!
 ## Happy coding!